At no extra cost to you, College Raptor may earn a commission for purchases using our links. Learn more.

 21. Flipflops for the shower

 Your space won’t be huge, but you’ll have a lot of random stuff lying around.
 Make cleaning up quick and easy by tossing it into a cloth or canvas storage bin.
-Ottomans are also nice to have around, if you get a sturdy one it can even be used for extra seating.
+Ottomans are also nice to have around if you get a sturdy one it can even be used for extra seating.
+Many college students choose to use bed risers that make under bed storage a good option.

 - Foldable cube storage bins – 6 pack